Dear All i want to what is the difference between Rules and ACts Regards Sudheendra

 fdf2007in

-More specefic attention is drawn to Rule 19(1) of the said rules ( Brief it states as follows: Any goverrnment servant who wishes to vindicate his character in a Court of Law has to take prior sanction, in case where some defamatory statements have been published questioning his conduct as a Government Servant)
+Central Civil Services (Conduct) Rules of 1964 - More specific attention is drawn to Rule 19(1) of the said rules.
+Briefly, it states as follows: Any government servant who wishes to vindicate his character in a Court of Law has to take prior sanction in cases where defamatory statements have been published questioning his conduct as a Government Servant.

-My question or clarification requested is.
+My question or clarification requested is:

-Please do let me know
+Please do let me know.

 fdf2007in